froxlor/Documentation/_general/configuration/php-fpm.md

 php /var/www/froxlor/install/scripts/config-services.php --froxlor-dir=/var/www/froxlor/ --create
 ````

-The installer will guide you through the configuration of Froxlor, at least the following options must be selected when configuring the *SYSTEM*:
+The installer will guide you through the configuration of froxlor, at least the following options must be selected when configuring the *SYSTEM*:

 * `libnssextrausers`
 * `php-fpm`